James-chiu-1/Downloading-phoneinfoga-Scanning-Phone-Numbers-to-Check-Digital-Footprint/README.md

-Downloading phoneinfoga Scanning Phone Numbers to Check Digital Footprint</h1>
+Phoneinfoga Phone number Digital Footprint Scan Lab</h1>

 <h2>Description</h2>
 In this project we are going to download Phoneinfoga on Oracle vm virtualbox to check a phone numbers digital footprint.